discretize/discretize-guides/guides/cc-distribution/index.md

 <Boss name="Artsariiv" hideRotation>

 At 2100 Artsariiv has a large defiance bar that needs to be broken quickly if you want to skip the anomaly.
-The good news is if you do mid strat (which you should d0 if you are an organised group) you get to completely ignore it, this means you can focus your CC on the split phases.
+The good news is if you do mid strat (which you should do if you are an organised group) you get to completely ignore it, this means you can focus your CC on the split phases.
 On the first split each Clone has a 600 defiance bar and on the second the defiance bar is 350 per clone.

 </Boss>